 We get the experts views on how it can be done.

 People with physical conditions are many in number in our country and they need to be accepted with kindness and as our equal.
 The awareness of constructing houses for such people is slowly developing in big cities.
-Developers are becoming very keen on providing the apt housing solutions for the physically challenged or people with partial disabilities.
+Developers are becoming very keen on providing property in Delhi NCR for the physically challenged or people with partial disabilities.
 This particular phenomenon of constructing houses for disable people has started stirring up widespread attention these days.

 Meena Kapoor a Mumbai resident says,"My son had an accident roughly two years ago and his life changed overnight.
 He is on the wheel chair for a couple of years now and we have modified our house as much as possible to help him handle his chores effectively.
 Even the electrical switches have been moved up to a certain height so that he could access them by himself.
 In the bathroom, we have installed grip-rod for him to be safe.
 There are other improvements that we are thinking to make to make his life more comfortable".